yracine/device-type.myautomatic/README.md

 <b>k) You may then select the Automatic device(s) to be exposed to SmartThings.</b>

+At the end of the authorization flow, you may have to press "Save" several times if you have have the following error message: "Error processing your request - please try again" or "Unexcepted error".
+This is due to some ST platform timeouts due to rate limiting.

-After pressing 'Done' on the last page, the smartapp will instantiate the MyAutomatic device object under
+The smartapp will instantiate the MyAutomatic device object under

 https://graph.api.smartthings.com/device/list<b>   (or whatever your shard is and click on My Devices in the IDE's top menu)